risechain/qmdb/README.md

 Read the QMDB paper here: <https://arxiv.org/abs/2501.05262>

+*QMDB is ongoing research.
+Designed for high performance and practical use, some features are still evolving.
+We invite feedback and contributions from the community.*

 ## Use Cases

 - **Blockchain State Storage**: Ideal for maintaining verifiable state in decentralized systems.